MrkmuniKumar/dockerfiles/new.md

 * The script identifies log entries that might indicate potential security incidents.
 * It demonstrates basic log analysis capabilities to detect anomalies.

-I apologize for the incomplete answer in the previous response.
-Here's the full answer for question 5 (Container Security) including best practices for vulnerability scanning:

 **5. Container Security:**